 Mother and 3 children dead in possible Oklahoma murder-suicide

-VERDEGRIS, Okla.
-(AP) — A woman and her three children were found dead in an Oklahoma home on Thursday evening in what may be a murder-suicide following an hours-long standoff, authorities said.
+VERDIGRIS, Okla.
+(AP) — A woman and her three children were found dead in an Oklahoma home Thursday evening in what may be a murder-suicide following an hourslong standoff, authorities said.

 The names of the victims weren’t immediately released.

-The standoff began in the small town of Verdigris, a suburb east of Tulsa, after a woman told a patrolling police officer at around 4 p.m. that another woman with a gun held her hostage in a garage, Police Chief Jack Shackleford said, KOKI-TV reported.
+The standoff began in the small town of Verdigris, a suburb east of Tulsa, when a police officer driving along the street saw fireworks coming from inside the garage of a house, according to Oklahoma State Bureau of Investigation spokesperson Hunter McKee.

-The woman also said there were children in the home and the officer called for reinforcements, Shackleford said.
+“It was at that time that officer knew that there was something wrong, went to investigate, called for backup,” McKee said.

+The officer saw what Police Chief Jack Shackleford described as a Roman candle firework and found a woman and two children locked in a garage.

 Several agencies surrounded the house, including a SWAT team from the Cherokee Nation.

+Following a three-hour standoff with no response from inside the house, McKee said officers entered the home and found the adult woman and three children dead with gunshot wounds.

-Authorities entered the home around 7:30 p.m. and found the bodies of the woman and three children, believed to range in age from several months to around 11 years old.
+The three children are believed to range in age from several months to around 11 years old.

 A handgun was found at the scene and the killings are being investigated as a murder-suicide, authorities said.